 cs-icon.svg

-Set up Live Edit Tags for Entries with REST
+Set Up Live Edit Tags for Entries with REST

 {content_type_uid}.{entry_uid}.{locale}.{field_uid}

-home.blt80654132ff521260.en-us.json_rte
+For example, home.blt80654132ff521260.en-us.json_rte

 {modular_block_field_UID}.{block_UID}.{field_UID}

-Set up Live Editing Using the addEditableTags Method
+Set Up Live Editing Using the addEditableTags Method

-1. Import the addEditableTags() method
+1. Import the addEditableTags() Method

 const Contentstack = require("contentstack");